chazzly/knife-verschart/README.md

 Version numbers in the Latest column in teal are frozen Version numbers in the PRODUCTION Environment(s) which are NOT frozen will be red.
-Version numbers which are different from the Latest, will be in blue Requested Environment order is ["Sandbox", "Dev", "Dev2", "IT", "Staging", "PRODUCTION"]
+Version numbers which do not exist on the server will be in yellow Version numbers which are different from the Latest (but do exist), will be in blue Requested Environment order is ["Sandbox", "Dev", "Dev2", "IT", "Staging", "PRODUCTION"]